rdejana/w251-hints/xwindows/README.md

 Quit XQuartz (XQuartz, Quit X11) and restart it.

 Once XQuartz is running, navigate to (or start via Applications, Terminal if not opened automatically) and enter the command `xhost +`.
+This command will need to be run every time your start XQuarz.
 Note, this window is different than the "normal" macOS termianl and will have the title xterm.

 ![xterm](images/xterm2.png)